reymon359/book-sentences/books/your-erroneous-zones/README.md

 The only evidence for life is growth, and so to refuse to grow into a self-loving person is a deathlike choice.

+### Some Easy-to-Master Self-Love Exercises

+The practice of self-love begins with your mind.
+You must learn to control your thinking.

 ## 3 You Don’t Need Their Approval